-Surveys indicate that 91% of Millennials expect to remain in jobs for only three years or less.
-These are the benefits that will keep them around longer.
+Ninety-one per cent of Millennials expect to remain in jobs for only three years or less, according to new reports.
+These are the benefits that might help keep them around longer

-While this generation will inject new lifeblood and energy into struggling industries, they are known to engage in considerable “job hopping.”
-The costs of this practice can quickly become substantial – it requires an estimated $15,000 to $25,000 to replace just one Millennial, according to the Chicago Tribune.
+While this generation will inject new lifeblood and energy into struggling industries, they are known to engage in considerable “job hopping".

 - Demonstrating how past employees have followed a similar career track into senior leadership positions.
 Managers should be trained in communicating these opportunities and explaining how a new hire’s role fits into a larger professional development structure.

 - Walk employees through an exercise that demonstrates what their retirement contributions today mean for their standard of living down the line.

 - Establish a mentorship program, since this generation grew up surrounded by supportive role models such as parents, coaches, and teachers.

 - Align the Millennial’s strengths to job positions, such as pairing someone who enjoys fast-paced work with a deadline-driven role.

 - Encourage employees to develop expertise and become a source of knowledge for colleagues and supervisors.
 Tie this with performance appraisals so employees understand how assessments can lead to further growth and development opportunities.